Vulkathunha Gammon Ranges

 We camped overnight at Italowie.
 It was April, beginning of the busy season but there was nobody else around.
 Has something happened to them all?
 It was perhaps not such an irrational thought as last time we saw any news North Korea had done something and Donald Trump was doing something else.
 Maybe everyone had gone to hide in their nuclear bunkers and the landscape had reverted to a long-ago time when the worst tool a human had was a sharp rock or a wooden spear.

-In the morning we drove to Arkaroola, a private sanctuary next to the National Park and nearly as big.
+In the morning we drove to the northern edge of the Gammon Ranges to Arkaroola, a private sanctuary next to the National Park and nearly as big.
 Arkaroola is a caravan park, shop, and resort with the feel of a working station where everyone has gone somewhere else for the day.
 Perhaps it is to the bunker?
-This is spectacular country, but dry, desolate, and it is not hard to imagine post apocalyptic scenes.
+This is spectacular country, but dry, desolate, and it is not hard to imagine post-apocalyptic scenes.
 Where is everyone?

 To book one of these tours, stand in the shop for a while and someone will appear.
 If indeed they are people.
 Maybe aliens have arrived from those stars and they abducted everyone and now they impersonate the staff so we won’t catch on about the invasion.
 Whatever.
 They are all very friendly and we felt very safe, and I am loving this alien Australian outback.

-Back in the National Park we drove the 4WD loop that connects Weetootia Gorge to camping at Mainwater Well and then Loch Ness Well.
+Back in the National Park, we drove the 4WD loop through the Gammon Ranges that connects Weetootia Gorge to camping at Mainwater Well and then Loch Ness Well.
 This is a delightful drive, scenic at times and at others a narrow way winding along next to a dry creek, or passing abandoned stockyards made from the raw limbs of local trees.
 The track is one way to Grindell’s Hut.

 Words Martin Chambers, photographs Mike Collister.